srg-imperial/SnapFuzz-artefact/README.md

 - All commands should be run from inside the root directory that this `README.md` file exists!
 - We highly suggest using `screen` for all experiment runs.
 - Don't run scripts in parallel.
 This artifact is explicitly serial.
+- We expect some variations on performance numbers and we remind the reader that our performance numbers were obtained on a bare-metal machine with a `3.0 GHz AMD EPYC 7302P 16-Core CPU` and `128 GB RAM`, running `64-bit Ubuntu 18.04 LTS (kernel version 4.15.0-162)` with an `SSD disk`.
+If the experiments are to be conducted inside a container or a virtual machine, performance variations are expected.

 <!-- - Benchmark data from our own runs are under `gold-{orig,snapfuzz-1m,snapfuzz-24h}` directories. -->